 Investing in effective recruitment to find the best people becomes uneconomical when the new hires move on after slow professional advancement.

-Thus, while employee development may seem like a long term initiative, short term benefits such as increased engagement, motivation and efficiency are often observed right away.
+Thus, while employee development may seem like a long term initiative, short term benefits such as increased employee engagement, motivation and efficiency are often observed right away.

 68% of workers say training and development is the most important workplace policy.